idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCitySolitudeIdle.md

 - Solitude is a lot more gleeful than one might expect.
 - Many suspect Taarie and Endarie to be Thalmor spies.
 I do not.
 - The Imperial army is headquartered here.
 A strange choice if you ask me.
+- This city is relatively easy to defend, just one way up the mountain.